femtomc/Jaynes.jl/docs/src/gradients.md

 Jaynes contains a number of components which utilize or allow for _differential programming_.
 At the highest level, learnable parameters can be declared by passing literals into `rand` calls.
+These declarations are not used in contexts parametrized by inference and tracing metadata, but have a special interpretation in contexts parametrized by `GradientMeta` instances.

+### Learnable parameters

 ```julia
 # Literals are tracked as trainable.